Efficiently Set Up Your Preschool You Can Call Us

 1. Nature Art

 While walking outside, collect natural materials like leaves, flowers, twigs, and stones.
-Children can use these items in the classroom or home to create art.
+Children can use these items in the classroom or at home to create art.
 They can arrange the materials on paper or canvas to form patterns or pictures and then glue them to create permanent artwork.

 2. Light and Shadow Play